 The Group instituted the Employees Stock Option Plan ('ESOP') in fiscal 2000, which was approved by the Board of Directors (Board).
-The Group has various stock options programs, restricted stock purchase plan and a phantom stock option plan.
-The terms and conditions of each program is highlighted below.
+The Group currently administers seven stock option programs, a restricted stock purchase plan and a phantom stock options plan.